Gopigurunathan/Phonepe-EDA/README.md

 ### Database Insertion
 - Database: MYSQL.
-- Action: Stored the transformed data in a PostgreSQL database for efficient retrieval and querying.
+- Action: Stored the transformed data in a MYSQL database for efficient retrieval and querying.

 ### Dashboard Creation